shivaat/MTLB-STRUCT/README.md

 This performs training the model based on the config file you passed as the argument.
 As a result of this, the trained model will be saved in a directory called `saved` and then it can be used for testing the model.

+Later on you can evaluate/test your model by running `load_test.py [PATH TO THE DIRECTORY OF SAVED MODEL]`.
+This prints out the evaluation results and save the prediction `.cupt` file in the saved directory.

 ### Reference
 ```
 @article{Taslimipoor2020,